List of Star Trek television series: Enterprise (2001–2005)

 Star Trek: Enterprise, originally titled Enterprise, is a prequel to the original Star Trek series.
-It aired from September 26, 2001 to May 13, 2005.
+It aired from September 26, 2001, to May 13, 2005.
 Enterprise takes place in the 2150s, some 90 years after the events of Zefram Cochrane's first warp flight and about a decade before the founding of the Federation.
 The series centers on the voyages of Earth's first warp 5 capable starship, Enterprise, commanded by Captain Jonathan Archer (played by Scott Bakula), and the Vulcan Sub-Commander T'Pol (played by Jolene Blalock).
 The series originally did not include "Star Trek" in its name and logo, adding it later on in the series' run.

 During the series' first two seasons, Enterprise featured self-contained episodes, like The Original Series, The Next Generation and Voyager.
 The entire third season consisted of one arc related to the Xindi, and had a darker tone and serialized nature similar to that of Deep Space Nine.
 The fourth and final season consisted of several mini-arcs composed of two to three episodes.
 The final season showed the origins of some elements of previous series, and resolved some of their continuity problems.
 Ratings for Enterprise started strong but declined rapidly.
 Although critics received the fourth season well, both fans and the cast criticized the series finale, partly because of the episode's focus on the guest appearance of cast members of The Next Generation.
 The cancellation of Enterprise ended an 18-year run of back-to-back new Star Trek television series, which began with The Next Generation in 1987.

+Streaming series

-Discovery (2017–present)
+Discovery (2017–2024)

 Star Trek: Discovery begins as a prequel to The Original Series, set roughly ten years prior.
-It premiered September 24, 2017 in the United States and Canada on CBS before moving to CBS All Access, while Netflix streams the series outside the United States and is also providing most of the series' funding.
+It premiered September 24, 2017, in the United States and Canada on CBS before moving to CBS All Access, while Netflix streams the series outside the United States and is also providing most of the series' funding.